Velociraptor45/Xipona/readme.md

   - The frontend's address as an allowed origin for CORS (e.g. https://localhost:5000)

 ### Frontend
-- Configure the webserver address & the frontend's environment in xipona.conf under *Frontend/Docker* and copy it into the root directory of the ph-xipona-frontend-**config**.
+- Configure the webserver address & the frontend's environment in *xipona.conf* under *Frontend/Docker* and copy it into the root directory of the ph-xipona-frontend-**config**.
 - Set the api's address in the respective appsettings file (*Frontend/Xipona.Frontend.WebApp/wwwroot/appsettings.\*.json*) and copy it into a directory of your choice on your host.

 ### yml files
 - Under *Docker/Compose/* is a compose yml file.
 You have to replace the `{CONFIG_FOLDER_PATH}` placeholder with the absolute path of the directory where your frontend's appsettings file is
-- Start the containers via e.g. `docker stack deploy --compose-file docker-compose.yml ph-xipona`
+- Start the containers via e.g. `docker stack deploy --compose-file docker-compose-stack-deploy.yml ph-xipona` or `docker compose -f docker-compose.yml -p ph-xipona up -d`

 And now you're done.
 Happy shopping!